HichemTab-tech/npm-package-skeleton/README.md

     - Preferred package manager (`npm` or `pnpm`)
     - etc.

 4. **Done!**
    Your skeleton is now personalized, cleaned up, initialized with Git, and ready to code 🎸
+   **You can even publish to npm with a single GitHub release!**

 ---